COGS18/COGS18.github.io/assets/intro/syllabus.md

 #### Final Exam (15\%)

 The final exam is cumulative and is worth 15\% of your grade.
-There will be more material from the entirety of the course on the final exam.

 ---